-Emergency Dentistry - Louisville, KY
+Emergency Dentist — Louisville, KY

-In Pain?
+Are You in Dental Pain?
 Call Us Now!

 Dental emergencies tend to happen suddenly, and at the most inconvenient times to boot.
 If you or a family member is suffering from significant dental pain or damage, having to wait for relief can be an enormous burden.
 That’s why our team strives to provide emergency attention as soon as we possibly can.

 If you’re a patient of record, please contact us even if the practice is currently closed.
 We can also offer you valuable information and guidance over the phone for how to best manage your condition until we’re able to see you in person.

 Why Choose Bell Dental for Emergency Dental Care?

 - Two Highly Trained Dentists Ready to Help